 The Largest Fort in the World

-The Ranikot Fort in Pakistan is famous for being the largest fort on the planet earth, also claimed as “The Great Wall of Sindh” due to the affinity of its design with the Great Wall of China, is a colossal piece of beauty, laying 35 kilometers from Sann town, Jamshoro in Sindh Province. “…the sheer size of the fort is massive.
+The Ranikot Fort in Pakistan is famous for being the largest fort on the planet earth, also claimed as “The Great Wall of Sindh” due to the affinity of its design it is compared to the Great Wall of China, is a colossal piece of beauty, lying 35 kilometers from Sann town, Jamshoro in Sindh Province. “…the sheer size of the fort is massive.
 The world’s fifth-smallest country, San Marino, would fit within its walls,” Kamal Hyder from Al-Jazeera reported in 2019 when a team of Italian archaeologists decided to study the history of a fort.

-It was nominated for the UNESCO World Heritage List in 1993.
+It was nominated for the list of UNESCO World Heritage in 1993.
 It has since then been waiting in the tentative list of Heritage sites.
 A 2009 AMS Radiocarbon Study initiated on the charcoal collected from its crumbled pillar near its Sann Gate, verified that at least that particular part of the fort was renovated in the beginnings of both the 18th and 19th centuries, the beginnings of the Kalhora and Talpur dynasties respectively.

 The fact, however, that these pillars were not a part of the original establishment, leaves us to speculate its actual origins.
-In a 2018 documentary made by the Culture, Tourism & Antiquities Department, a local resident told that some believe that the fort was built by Mir Karam Ali Talpur to have built it in 1752, while others advocate for the involvement of the Roman Empire; the majority, however, now believe that Cyrus the Great constructed it in 540 B.C.
+In a 2018 documentary made by the Culture, Tourism & Antiquities Department, a local resident said that some believe that the fort was built by Mir Karam Ali Talpur in 1752, while others advocate for the involvement of the Roman Empire; the majority, however, now believe that Cyrus the Great constructed it in 540 B.C.

 Badar Abro is the first local scholar to have undertaken an extensive study on the history of Ranikot Fort, writing a 300 hundred page book titled Ranikot: The Wall of Sindh.
 He had been paying visits to Ranikot since 1985, rejecting the myths of its association with the Talpur Mirs.
 An inscription found by him is believed to date back to the Gupta Dynasty (3rd Century C.E).